pyeventsourcing/eventsourcing/docs/topics/process.rst

 do nothing in response to one type of event, and it might call an aggregate method in response to another type of event.
 The aggregate method may trigger new domain events.

-There can only be one (unique) tracking record for each notification.
+There can only be one tracking record for each notification.
 So once the tracking record has been written it can't be written again, and neither can any new events unfortunately triggered by duplicate calls to aggregate commands (which may even succeed and which may not be idempotent).
 If an event can be processed at all, then it will be processed exactly once.

-No matter how the policy responds to an event, unless an unhandled exception is raised, the process application will write one tracking record, along with any new event records, in an atomic database transaction.
+However the policy responds to an event, the process application will write one tracking record, along with any new event records, in an atomic database transaction.

 Atomicity